 GOOD COMMUNICATION IS IMPORTANT

 For a graphic designer, good client service is about striving for quality and letting the client know you’re doing so.
 As such, you should regularly keep the client in the loop, and be transparent about your actions and decisions.
 If you promised something to the client, then do your best to fulfill that promise.
 At the same time, don’t be afraid to take responsibility for your mistakes when they do happen.
 Be willing to provide revisions if the client is unhappy with the product.
 The bottom line is that you always do your best to find a solution that both parties will be comfortable with.

 A project is most likely to succeed when there is good communication.
 Make it easy for the client to reach you, should they require assistance or have a question to ask.
 In addition, you shouldn’t spread yourself too thin when it comes to communication channels.
 For a typical freelancer working online, email and Skype is enough to meet the client’s needs.

 If possible, try to schedule at least one call to the client.
 Having face-to-face communication is especially important when you’re working with clients remotely.
 Seeing your face and hearing your voice goes a long way to building a solid relationship with the client.
-You should also call if you and the client can’t reach an agreement on a particular aspect of the project.
-By doing so, you can reassure the client and answer any questions they may have in a more personal manner.
+You should also call your client if you can’t reach an agreement with them on a particular aspect of the project.
+By doing so, you can answer any questions the client may have in a more personal manner.

 Most clients don’t have the time to hear about how your day is going, so you should be clear and concise when communicating with clients.
 Always clarify when in doubt — you don’t want to work on assumptions.
-It’s also a good idea to be friendly in your conversations, and don’t forget to say thank you.
+Be friendly in your conversations, and don’t forget to say thank you.